mglantz/advanced-networking-workshop/labs/lab-1/README.md

 :exclamation: As you can see, there are a few things we need to setup for us to use the devices for testing, namely:
 * A configured management interface which we can connect to
 * An initial user which we can connect with
-* Means to authenticate with our user (in this case, both a password and a SSH key is configured).
+* Means to authenticate our user (in this case, both a password and a SSH key is configured).

 If you SSH to a device in your setup, you will authenticate automatically, that is because the SSH key has been added in your environment.

 ---

 :boom: Task 4: Next, you are ready to start your lab environment.
-Use the "sudo containerlab" CLI command, accordingly:
+Use the "sudo containerlab" CLI command, in your terminal, accordingly:
 * Use --runtime podman
 * If you have already tried to deploy the lab once, add the --reconfigure parameter.
 * Run "sudo containerlab --help" to get more information.
-* We need to use sudo, because the workloads are very priviledged in nature.
+* Please note: we need to use sudo, because the workloads are very priviledged in nature.

 :exclamation: :exclamation: Below error message is expected and is nothing to worry about. :exclamation: :exclamation:
 ```
 WARN[0004] Unable to load kernel module "ip_tables" automatically "load ip_tables failed: exec format error"
 ```

 <details>
 <summary>:unlock: Show example solution: Task 4</summary>